The constant coefficient in precise Laplace asymptotics for gPAM: Introduction

+\begin{remark} Let us comment on the assumptions in the previous theorem, specifically on the role of the parameter~$\kappa$.
+Usually, one fixes a parameter~$0 < \kappa \ll 1$ to begin with such that realisations~$\xi(\omega)$ lie in the space~$\CC^{-1-\kappa}(\T^2)$ for a.e.~$\omega \in \Omega$ -- and, in turn, Theorem~\ref{thm:precise_laplace} applies with~$\tilde{\eta} = 1 - \kappa$.
+In contrast, the previous theorem requires a \emph{slightly} stronger assumption both on~$F$ (for example, Hypothesis~\ref{ass:h1} on~$F$ is stronger since~$\eta = 1 - 5\kappa < 1 - \kappa = \tilde{\eta}$) and~$u_0$ (in the form that it needs to live in the \emph{smaller} space~$\CC^{1+2\kappa}(\T^2)$); the reason for that is detailed in Remark~\ref{rmk:reg_u_0} below.
+However, since~$\kappa > 0$ can be chosen arbitrarily small, the marginally stronger assumption on~$F$ is not really a restriction in practice; concerning the stronger assumption on~$u_0$, see Remark~\ref{rmk:spaces_with_blowup} below. \end{remark}

+\begin{remark}[The case of \emph{linear}~PAM.]
+We note that, since~$g(u) = u$ is not bounded, the assumption that~$g \in \CC_b^{N+7}$ in Theorem~\ref{thm:precise_laplace} and thus in Theorem~\ref{thm:main_result} \emph{formally} rules out linear PAM.
+However, both theorems remain valid in that case: Since the underlying stochastic PDE is linear, the analysis only becomes easier and one even gets global existence.\footnote{Under appropriate conditions on the non-linearity~$g$, global existence for gPAM has recently been shown by Chandra, Feltes, and Weber~\cite{chandra_feltes_weber_24}.} Furthermore, one can check that the regularity structures analysis in~\cite[Sec.~2.3]{friz_klose_22}, specifically~\cite[Prop.~2.39]{friz_klose_22} (the estimate on the abstract Taylor terms) and, most importantly,~\cite[Prop.~2.40]{friz_klose_22} (the estimate on the abstract Taylor remainder) remains valid in case of (affine) linear~$g$ -- in fact, the analysis becomes much easier in that case since~$g^{(k)} \equiv 0$ for~$k \geq 2$. \end{remark}

-As an ingredient for the proof of~\thref{thm:main_result}, we establish a refined version of the result advertised in~\cite[Sec.~I.$4$]{friz_klose_arxiv} of our previous article: The minimiser~$\sh$ given in~\ref{ass:h2} lives in a space of better regularity than just~$\CH$.
+As an ingredient for the proof of Theorem~\ref{thm:main_result}, we establish a refined version of the result advertised in~\cite[Sec.~0.$4$]{friz_klose_22} of our previous article: The minimiser~$\sh$ given in~\ref{ass:h2} lives in a space of better regularity than just~$\CH$.